long-guan/snowstats/README.md

 - Filtering of options for search bar as the user
 - Backend error handling for every API endpoint
 - Frontend error handling and error messages for account creation form, video posting form, and review posting form
+- Utilizes JWT access token to authenticate and authorize users
+- Utilizes JWT refresh token to enable users to be logged in for longer periods of times
 - Backend scripts to load data from saved JSON data for when the database needs to be wiped and reset
 - Authorization where only signed in users can post videos or reviews
 - REST API design